zacgavin1/Extended-statistical-programming/README.md

 This is the first project

-My name is Zac, I'm from the Isle of Wight and I like to sing
+My name is Zac and I'm from the Isle of Wight.